East African Law Society v. AG Uganda, and the Secretary General of the East African Community

 The January 2021 internet shutdown had a massively negative impact on the Ugandan population.
 Individuals whose work depends on having internet access were kept from their activities, for instance online bloggers – even those who are not necessarily engaged in politics – online publishers, small and large businesses, providers in the education, goods, and other fields.
 Furthermore, the ordinary citizens who depend on the internet for news, research and communication had their rights violated and were unlawfully censored by this arbitrary decision.
 Many citizens also lost money in unused taxes and payments for access to social media, which were inaccessible due to the internet shutdown.

 In March 2021, the East African Law Society (EALS), a regional human rights body, took up the case to the East African Court of Justice.
 In its petition, EALS argues that Uganda’s acts of blocking access to internet-based social media platforms and online messaging application including Facebook, Twitter, WhatsApp, Instagram, and others, in addition to the online mobile application stores, Google Play Store and App Store, and further ordering the blocking of access to over 100 Virtual Private Networks (VPN) barring any attempts to circumvent the aforementioned internet censorship, were in breach of Articles 6(d), 7(2), and 8(1)(c) of the Establishment of the East African Community Treaty.
 Furthermore, EALS also alleges that the East African Community (EAC) failed to investigate and submit its findings to the Republic of Uganda in the context of the restrictions, which constitutes an abdication of its duty under Article 29 of the Treaty.
+This case is still pending before the East African Court of Justice.

 From 2018 until 2021, Uganda had the Over-The-Top (OTT) tax, popularly known as the “social media tax.”
 This measure was heavily criticized by civil society and the public, who saw the tax as an attempt to curb free speech and access to information.
 After three years, in 2021 the OTT was abandoned by the Ugandan government, which promptly implemented a 12% tax on internet data as part of the Excise Duty (Amendment) Act 2021, which could still prove to be as harmful to the population as its predecessor.